-What happens to mahr if you divorce?
+What happens to mahr after divorce?

-This week, a landmark judgment could change UK law on the position of mahr or ‘bride-price’ payments.
+A landmark judgment could change UK law on the position of mahr or ‘bride-price’ payments.
 Until now, the UK courts have dealt only with cases involving written mahr contracts.
 The case in question is the first involving an alleged oral contract to be heard in the UK courts.
 If the court rules in the wife’s favour, the case will enable women to demand their mahr in full as is required by sharia law.

 What is Mahr and the intention behind it?